-Unfortunately, you can’t rely on every painting contractor to give you the best results, with many companies that have staff that’s unlicensed, unqualified, and inexperienced.
-These companies can still experience success because many homeowners are focused more on saving money than receiving good services, causing them to hire inadequate painters.
+Unfortunately, with many companies that have staff that’s unlicensed, unqualified, and inexperienced, you can’t rely on every painting contractor to give you the best results.
+These companies can still experience success because many homeowners are focused more on saving money than receiving good services, causing them to make the wrong choice when hiring a painting contractor.

 Here are some questions you should ask to separate the reliable painting contractors from the bad ones.